 College of Humanities and Social Sciences Student Council

-The Student Council also awards the Abraham Holtzman Scholarship Award each year.
-The award is based on service to the community or the college, including community service, organizational leadership, volunteer activities and/or a commitment to raising the visibility and prestige of the college.
+The Student Council also awards one or more Abraham Holtzman Scholarships each year to continuing undergraduates.
+This award is based on service to the community or the college, including community service, organizational leadership, volunteer activities and/or a commitment to raising the visibility and prestige of the college.
 Applications and additional details are generally available in mid-March for the following academic year.

 Faculty Adviser: Dara Leeder.